mani9kanta3/Smart-health-care-using-industry-4.0/README.md

 This research lays the groundwork for integrating terrain analysis with practical hardware implementations, paving the way for further advancements in autonomous vehicle technologies.

+## Overview
+Off-road terrain plays a critical role in determining the performance and safety of autonomous vehicles.
+This project uses YOLOv8, a state-of-the-art CNN architecture, for instance segmentation to classify drivable and non-drivable regions in complex terrains.
+The model is trained on annotated off-road images and demonstrates high accuracy in detecting drivable regions.

+## Features
+- **Instance Segmentation:** Differentiates drivable regions from obstacles such as rocks, trees, and rough terrain.
+- **Real-Time Analysis:** Processes images to identify paths in off-road scenarios with high precision.
+- **Preprocessing Pipeline:** Includes resizing, augmentation, and annotation refinement for robust model training.
+- **Scalable Framework:** Can be extended to include path planning and obstacle avoidance.

 ## Data Collecting and Cleaning

 **Dataset:**